-Policy No. Description Ref No 3.4 To accomplish its job products with a governance style consistent with Board policies, the Board shall follow an annual agenda which (a) completes a re- exploration of Ends policies annually and (b) continually improves Board performance through Board education and enriched input and deliberation.
+Policy No. Description Ref No 3.4 To accomplish its job products with a governance style consistent with Board policies, the Board shall follow an annual agenda which (a) completes a reexploration of Ends policies annually and (b) continually improves Board performance through Board education and enriched input and deliberation.
 26041

-Description : Welcome to Guests and Staff - PROCEDURAL
+Description: Welcome to Guests and Staff - PROCEDURAL

-Item Type : Decision Item
+Proposed: 10/17/2013 Item Type: Decision Item

-Policy No. Policy No. Description 3.5.4 Unless the Chair has delegated his or her authority otherwise pursuant to Policy 3.5.2.3, the Secretary fulfills the duties of the Chair in the absence of the Chair, including chairing Board meetings and signing documents on behalf of the Board and/or Yavapai College.
+Policy No. Description Ref No 3.5.4 Unless the Chair has delegated his or her authority otherwise pursuant to Policy 3.5.2.3, the Secretary fulfills the duties of the Chair in the absence of the Chair, including chairing Board meetings and signing documents on behalf of the Board and/or Yavapai College.
 The Secretary assures the accuracy of Board documents.
 The Board has its own documents so the accuracy of Board records are critical for historical purposes.
 The Secretary attests to the Board's adoption of policy.
 429149

-Description : Approval of District Governing Board October 15, 2013 Regular Meeting Minutes - DISCUSSION AND/OR DECISION

-Details : To affirm discussion and record of actions, motions made and approved by the District Governing Board at the October 15, 2013 Regular District Governing Board Meeting.
+Description: Approval of District Governing Board October 15, 2013 Regular Meeting the District Governing Board at the October 15, 2013 Regular District Governing Board Meeting.
 As part of the Board Agenda, the record of the proceedings of the previous meetings are presented for Board approval, reporting the kind of meeting, date and place of the meeting, participants present, approval of consent items, and all the main motions, the hours of the meeting(s), and the adjournment.
 The approved minutes are used to establish a permanent record of decisions approved by the District Governing Board.
 (Executive Session minutes are confidential by statute and are; therefore, not included in public meeting documents.)